 Taking My First Step

-It was after the first semester of sophomore year of high school.
+It was after the first semester of my sophomore year of high school.
 I decided that it may be time to begin to become involved in extracurricular activities.
 I took the first step in writing down the meeting times and places of the groups in which I was interested.
 I thought to myself that even if I decided not to go, I at least had the information down if I did, in fact, get the courage to show up to a meeting.
 I heard people talking about the upcoming turnabout dance.
 Then I immediately became interested in what the themes on the table were for the dance.
 I began to wonder if it could be possible to somehow give some input on the dance and become involved in any way.

 Trying a New Experience